 Rick is taking the day off with his family.
-He is camping somewhere so I am going to show you and everyone at ExercisesForInjuries.com how to get abs while keeping your low back injury-free.
+He is camping somewhere, so I am going to show you and everyone at ExercisesForInjuries.com how to get better abs while keeping your low back injury-free.

-As a matter of fact, these exercises will help treat your back pain but if you need a specific workout to help you with your back then check out Rick’s Fix My Back Pain.
+As a matter of fact, these exercises will also help treat your back pain.
+If you need a specific workout to help you with your back, then check out Rick’s Fix My Back Pain.

 CLICK HERE to watch the YouTube video.

-You can do these exercises during your workout, or at the end of the workout as well.
-All you need is space and a wall.
+You can incorporate these exercises into your workout, or add them to the end of the workout.
+All you need is some space and a wall.

-You are going to do these exercises for 3 sets.
+You are going to do 3 sets of these exercises.